pixelchai/nonlinear/README.md

 I was curious about what would happen if we transformed the coordinate system with a 2D transformation matrix which had entries that are functions of the points they are transforming (unlike linear algebra).
 This is the result, and it looks pretty cool.

 ## Code
 I have implemented this both in Python and Processing.
-The Processing version runs in real-time, however, is often not as detailed as the Python version (Processing seems to omit the rendering of points if the `delta` value is too low).
+The Processing version runs in real-time.

 The Python version can switch between rendering to disk or attempting to run real-time.
 Rendering in real-time seems to be laggier than the Processing version, however, can render at arbitrary `delta` values.